Greece › Family Holidays

 9. Do a Tour

 Greek tour guides are great.
-(It’s a national law that tour guides need to have a degree in Greek history to conduct any tour to a historical sight in Greece.)
+(It’s a national law that tour guides need to have a degree in Greek history to conduct any tour to a historical sites in Greece.)
 And you’ll get much more out of any visit to a historical attraction if you get a guide.
 At some sights (e.g. Knossos) it’s easy to walk up and find a good guide.
 At other sights (Akrotiri in Santorini) it’s best to book in advance.
 Doing a food tour is also highly recommended (especially in Athens).

 10. Best Websites for Planning a Greek Holiday

-Planning a greek holiday is easy to do by yourself.
+Planning a Greek holiday is easy to do by yourself.
 Don’t book a package holiday as you end up getting second-rate hotels and the worst flights.
 These are the websites I use and recommend for easy and reliable trip planning:

 Special Considerations for Family Travel in Greece

-• Perhaps the most challenging aspect for families is finding hotel rooms suitable for 4, 5, 6 or more people.
+- Perhaps the most challenging aspect for families is finding hotel rooms suitable for 4, 5, 6 or more people.
 The most common hotel room is small with 2 single beds with a small balcony and usually a small fridge.
 Many options do exist outside of these, but it will require some planning and booking in advance.

 What are the Best Greek Islands for a family holiday?